salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Servers MAY include a meta object root level of envelop.

 **Meta Object**
+* MUST "etags" - array of etag objects - object defining the version of returned resources
 * MAY "totalCount" - Number - the number of total records in a collection response
 * MAY "links" - array of link objects - object defining relationships such as paging